 What is a manageable home loan amount?
 It depends.
 In my opinion, it should be an amount that your spouse can manage to repay on his/her own.
-If your spouse is non-working, it should be the amount of assets that you wouldn’t mind disposing off to repay the loan fully.
+If your spouse is non-working, it should be the quantum of assets that you wouldn’t mind disposing of to repay the loan fully.
 Of course, such sale shouldn’t affect your other financial goals.

 If your home loan amount is manageable, you can continue in the loan and keep getting tax benefits.

 I have taken a loan for a let-out property.
 What should I do?

 For a let-out property, there is no cap on tax benefit for